snowflakedb/SnowAlert/docs/src/pages/authentication.rst

 Environment Variables
 ---------------------

-The following environment variables are recommended for the SnowAlert WebUI server:
+If a single team is using the SnowAlert WebUI, the following environment variables are recommended for the server:

 - ``OAUTH_CONNECTION_ROLE`` to specify the role used to see Rules
 - ``OAUTH_CONNECTION_DATABASE`` to specify the db where Rules will be managed